retrixe/control-center/README.md

 A Linux app for settings usually not in your desktop's Settings app.

+The app consists of a Flutter desktop application and a daemon written in Golang, which runs as root.

 ## Features

 - Changing Lenovo laptops' Conservation Mode.